 • Wave Custom Designed Contact Lenses.
 These contact lenses are topography based designed.
 Your corneal map will be loaded into a CAD lens designing software.
 The software will be used to design contact lenses that are specifically made for your corneas to address your keratoconus.

 • Piggyback Contact Lens System.
 Soft lenses will be placed on your eyes.
 Afterwards, specially fit gas permeable contact lenses will be placed on top of the soft contact lenses.
 This addresses your need for health, comfort and vision.

 At The Eye Practice Dr Jim Kokkinakis Optometrist has been fitting contact lenses to patients with keratoconus for over 20 years.
-With three other keratoconus specialists he has co-authored "A User's Manual For People With Keratoconus".
+With three other keratoconus experts he has co-authored "A User's Manual For People With Keratoconus".
 Contact lenses and all things about keratoconus are outlined in clear detail in this book.